Q: You’ve previously said that getting student loans discharged in bankruptcy court is nearly impossible.

 The bottom line about student loan debts is that they are “generally” NOT able to be discharged in bankruptcy court.
 The main exception to that rule boils down to this: You’d have to convince a judge that you are in extreme dire straits – and will continue to be in an insurmountable financial condition in the future – for them to even consider it.

 Unfortunately, there is no “standard” or “rule” about what qualifies.
 It’s totally up to each individual judge.
-And instances of student loans being discharged in bankruptcy court are done on a case-by-case basis.
+And instances of student loans being discharged in bankruptcy court are done on a case-by-case basis through a bankruptcy attorney.

 Common problems: going through divorce, being unemployed, having routine medical problems or excessive credit card debt, etc. — those situations simply don’t convince judges.
 They’ve seen and heard all those cases before.
 And during the recession, of course, people’s financial situations worsened.
 So it’s not like people didn’t try to get their student loan debts discharged in bankruptcy.